The Challenge

 If you are in an area designated as “Supplemental Review”, this means LPEA may need to perform a more thorough analysis on your interconnection application to determine whether it can be approved.

 When an interconnection application is submitted in an area designated as Supplemental Review, LPEA will first determine whether a Supplemental Review is required.
-If a Supplemental Review is required, the applicant will be notified by LPEA and given the opportunity to schedule a Customer Options meeting to discuss the Supplemental Review process.
+If a Supplemental Review is NOT required, LPEA will process the application using the typical process and you will not receive any special communication from us.
+If a Supplemental Review IS required, you will be notified by LPEA and given the opportunity to schedule a Customer Options meeting to learn more about the Supplemental Review process.

 The Supplemental Review process takes additional time and staff resources.
 The applicant is responsible for the cost of this analysis which could be up to $500.
 A deposit of $500 is required before LPEA initiates the Supplemental Review.
 If LPEA’s expenses are less than $500, the balance will be refunded to the applicant.